Multimodal Data Ingestion Pipeline with Docling and Qdrant

 Layout-Aware Conversion Setup

-Configure the Docling converter pipeline to execute optical character recognition (OCR) and layout picture bounding boxes:
+Configure the Docling converter to run OCR and detect picture boxes:

 PYTHON